ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 ![lc-resonance.jpg](/assets/images/lc-resonance-1.jpg)

 For this trap, I want resonance close to 18.118MHz.
-18.960MHz might be a bit too high (see notes from W8IJ below), which means I must now cut a new, longer piece of wire and start over.
+18.960MHz might be a bit too high (see notes from W8IJ below).
+Since I didn't actually start with extra turns, I must now cut a new, longer piece of wire and start over.

 Instead, I'll cheat.
 By pressing the windings closer together, I can literally squeeze a bit more inductance out of this coil :)